nitin798563/Otp-Based-Authentication-/README.md

 # Otp-Based-Authentication-
-Otp Based Authentication Using Email And Mobile no Using FastApi and ReactJS
+Otp Based Authentication by Email And Mobile Number Using FastApi